-- Laboratory: a workplace designated for scientific testing and analysis having all the necessary equipment, facilities and utilities. - Permanent Laboratory: a laboratory located in a non-moveable structure on a fixed foundation. - Mobile Laboratory: a laboratory located in a moveable trailer capable of being relocated, without a fixed foundation and usually connected to on-site utilities. - Certification: to attest to meeting standards identified by CCIL Certification Program Administration Committee (CPAC) and CCIL Laboratory Certification documents.
+- Laboratory: an organization that can perform testing, calibration and/or sampling associated with subsequent testing or calibration. - Permanent Laboratory: a laboratory located in a non-moveable structure on a fixed foundation. - Mobile Laboratory: a laboratory located in a moveable trailer capable of being relocated, without a fixed foundation and usually connected to on-site utilities. - Certification: an independent assessment and attestation that a laboratory has met the specified requirements as identified by CCIL Certification Program Administration Committee (CPAC) and CCIL Laboratory Certification documents.